Tamariki and their views

 If you have any concerns, please let us know.

-Child Specialists have been trained to work with children and have specialist skills to identify and respond in rare cases where this may happen.
+The Child Practitioners have been trained to work with children and have specialist skills to identify and respond in rare cases where this may happen.

 • Are there any additional costs?